sylistine/BuildTool/README.md

 6b (player)) Click build and select a destination for your build
 7) Call `Application.Init()`, and then access build data through `UnityEngine.SceneManagement.SceneManager.LoadScene` and `Application.BuildData.Levels[int].Data.MainScene.Path`*
    * this is verbose and I'm looking for way to shorten it.
 Perhaps with `Application.BuildData.Levels[int].Load()` ?

+Commandline build commands should be created on a per-app basis.